Fano threefolds with canonical Gorenstein singularities and big degree: Introduction

-\begin{remark} It is easy to see that the singularities of Fano threefolds from Examples~\ref{example:examp-0} and \ref{example:examp-4} are worse than terminal.
-In fact, Proposition~\ref{theorem:namikawa-smoothing} below implies that $\mathbb{P}^{3}$ is the unique Fano threefold having terminal singularities and the anticanonical degree equal $64$. \end{remark}
+\begin{remark} It is easy to see that singularities of Fano threefolds in Examples~\ref{example:examp-0}, \ref{example:examp-4} are worse than terminal.
+In fact, as we will see below (cf. Remark~\ref{remark:namikawa-smoothing-rem}), projective space $\mathbb{P}^{3}$ is the only Fano threefold among those that have at worst terminal Gorenstein singularities and anticanonical degree equal $64$. \end{remark}

-Let us now state the main result of the present paper:
+We now state the main result of the present paper:

 \begin{theorem} Let $X$ be a Fano threefold.
 If $(-K_{X})^{3} = 64$, then $X$ is one of the following:

 \begin{enumerate}

 \item $\mathbb{P}^{3}$;